 If the AC power comes directly from a generator (alternator), the coils can be similarly center-tapped for the same effect.
 The extra expense to include a center-tap connection in a transformer or alternator winding is minimal.

 If not for these polarity markings, phase relations between multiple AC sources might be very confusing.
 Note that the split-phase sources in the schematic (each one 120 volts ∠ 0°), with polarity marks (+) to (-) just like series-aiding batteries can alternatively be represented as such: (Figure below)

 To mathematically calculate voltage between “hot” wires, we must subtract voltages, because their polarity marks show them to be opposed to each other:

-If we mark the two sources’ common connection point (the neutral wire) with the same polarity mark (-), we must express their relative phase shifts as being 180o apart.
+If we mark the two sources’ common connection point (the neutral wire) with the same polarity mark (-), we must express their relative phase shifts as being 180° apart.
 Otherwise, we’d be denoting two voltage sources in direct opposition with each other, which would give 0 volts between the two “hot” conductors.

 Power systems in American households and light industry are most often of the split-phase variety, providing so-called 120/240 VAC power.
 The term “split-phase” merely refers to the split-voltage supply in such a system.